 We saw Taylor Creek, famous for its pollution issues, on the northeast side of Lake Okeechobee that has been channelized like just about every other river; then the famed Kissimmee River of which some has been restored, nonetheless at the bridge crossing it looked dry and unnatural.
 I thought to myself “this would once have been all floodplain…”

-Fort Basinger is also right there at the bridge crossing, a famous place during the Indian Wars, built by Zachary Taylor, our first governor.
+Fort Basinger is also right there at the bridge crossing, a famous place during the Indian Wars, built by General Zachary Taylor, who became the 112 president of the United States.
 Close to Sebring on Highway 98 there must have been 20 osprey nests atop the telephone poles!
 There were signs noting that 98 and others were part of the “Great Florida Cattle Drive.”
 As I was reading about it on my phone, Ed was telling me to look out the window to see all the chicks with their heads sticking up!

 So pretty, and then miles of orange groves, a wonderful sight, as most of Martin’s are dead from greening.
 And boy, wow, near Mulberry, the phosphate mines!
 Giant landfills hovering over the landscape. ~Bone Valley and the riches of phosphate mining for fertilizer production, the exact thing that is causing our waters to become impaired and eutrophic, supplying not just Florida but the world.
 And to think just a couple of years ago one was swallowed up by a sink hole!
 Radioactive water and all…I could not find out where it went.

 Once we got to the west coast near Tampa Bay, the Little Manatee River was lovely although a bit tired looking.
 Interesting that there is a reservoir in the middle for water supply.